Naked-Cat-Plugins/Shop-as-Client/readme.txt

 Check out the [PRO add-on FAQs](https://ptwooplugins.com/faqs/shop-as-client-for-woocommerce-pro-add-on-faq/)

 == Changelog ==

+= 3.5.1 - 2024-04-05 =
+* [FIX] Avoid fatal error when trying to load the blocks integration on older WooCommerce versions
+* [DEV] Add “Requires Plugins” header
+* [DEV] Tested with WordPress 6.6-alpha-57928 and WooCommerce 8.8.0-rc.1

 = 3.5 - 2024-03-04 =
 * [NEW] BETA compatibility for the WooCommerce block-based Checkout (only on the Free version for now)